nimaafshar/metadamagenet/README.md

 #### Using Deep Learning To Identify And Classify Damage In Aerial Imagery

 This project is my bachelors thesis at AmirKabir University of Technology under supervision of Dr.Amin Gheibi.
-Some ideas from this project is borrowed from
+Some ideas of this project is borrowed from
 [xview2 first place solution](https://github.com/vdurnov/xview2_1st_place_solution)
 repository.
-I used that repository as a baseline.
+I used that repository as a baseline and refactored its code.
 Thus, this code covers models and experiments of the mentioned repo and contributes more research into the same problem of damage assessment in aerial imagery.